Last updated: June 5, 2026

 Paso Finos trace their origins to the horses left by Spanish explorers in the 15th century, with bloodlines connecting to Barb, Andalusian, and the now-extinct Jennet — a light, gaited horse with exceptional endurance.
 They’re best known for their unique four-beat gaited movement — smooth, rapid, and inherent rather than trained — and for the mane and tail that flow and flutter dramatically when they’re moving at speed.

 Paso Finos appear in almost any coat color — bay, chestnut, brown, sorrel, gray, and more — but their mane and tail characteristics are consistent across colors.
-Proud of Puerto Rico as their adopted homeland, the breed has expanded significantly across North and South America.
+Widely adopted in Puerto Rico as a national symbol of pride, the breed has expanded significantly across North and South America.
 The combination of the smooth gait and the flowing mane makes them one of the most visually striking breeds to watch in motion.

 Andalusian